 This proposal clarifies what it means to begin dialysis according to Policy 18.6: Reporting of Living Donor Events.
-While acute dialysis is an important consideration, the intent of this policy is to capture chronic dialysis as an end-stage renal patients for the purpose of reporting to HRSA.
+While acute dialysis is an important consideration, the intent of this policy is to capture chronic dialysis and end-stage renal patients.
 Living donor safety remains of utmost importance, and reporting post-living donation end-stage renal disease is an important factor in examining outcomes.
-As such, data on end-stage renal disease in the two years following living donation are vital information for patient safety, and clarifying reporting requirements will greatly improve efficiency in the management of such data.
+As such, data on end-stage renal disease in the two years following living donation is vital information for patient safety, and clarifying reporting requirements will greatly improve accurate and appropriate use of data as well as promote more efficient management of such data.